igellis/datasciencecoursera/README.md

 The files used for the analysis are the following:

 ## run_analysis.R
-In this R script the following steps are taken subsequently:
+In this R script can be found in this reposotory and within the file the following steps are taken subsequently:
 * Merges the training and the test sets to create one data set.
 * Extracts only the measurements on the mean and standard deviation for each measurement.
 * Uses descriptive activity names to name the activities in the data set